 Do Your Research

 Traveling while in debt means you need to do extensive research.
 You’re going to have to stick to a tight budget, and that means completing hard research on your desired destination.
 How much is the average cost of food?
 What is the average cost of accommodation?
 Are there free attractions and cheap things to do?
 Can I still travel if I’m in debt?
 Should I put travel on my credit cards?

 For accommodation, use third party booking sites to find the most competitive rates.
 And compare prices across 3 or 4 sites.
 Don’t forget about renting houses or condos through sites like Airbnb, and make sure to also look up the prices at hostels.
 Do people travel the world while paying off debt?

 Hostels have come a long way with private rooms, and are usually available for a bargain price.
 You’re only looking for a place to sleep after-all; as long as you’re getting a room which is clean, it doesn’t have to be first rate.

 Once you have your accommodation arranged, do the same for your travel transportation.
 After comparing prices on third party websites, and identifying companies with the cheapest rates, then pull up their websites directly, to see if they offer the same rates.
-Possible to travel while in a lot of debt?
+Consider if you’re able to utilize airline miles.

 Before you leave for your trip, tap into your social media network.
 Post a status update on Facebook or send out a tweet on Twitter, letting your friends know where you are going and that you’d love their recommendations on the best cheap eats and free things to do.
 If your friends don’t have any tips to share with you, chances are they will know someone who does.